Riyaz002/Riyaz002/README.md

 - 👋 Hi, I’m Riyaz
 - 👀 I’m interested in developing applications, gaming and football
-- 🌱 I’m currently working as an Android developer intern
+- 🌱 I’m currently working as an Android developer at DailyObjects
-- 💞️ I’m looking for job in app development feild
 - 📫 Reach me at riyazps@gmail.com

 <!---